onepanelio/core-docs/docs/deployment/configuration/files.md

 ```

 ### artifactRepository
-This section allows you to setup the default object storage for your Workflow and Workspace artifacts, which includes Workflow log storage.
+This section allows you to set up the default object storage for your Workflow and Workspace artifacts, which includes Workflow log storage.
 Onepanel currently supports any S3 compatible artifact repository such as AWS, GCS and Minio.
-Support for additional object storages is coming soon.

 Here's an example AWS S3 configuration: